flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 This all only applies to customers who joined or upgraded after July 7th, 2021, though.
 Those who didn’t will keep free roaming for the duration of their contracts.

-You can also get a Roam Abroad pass, which allows you to roam for free in these places as well as the US, Canada, Mexico, Australia, and New Zealand, for 53 destinations in total.
+You can also get a Roam Abroad pass, which allows you to roam for free in these places as well as the US, Canada, Mexico, Australia, and New Zealand, for 52 destinations in total.
+You can add this to your plan for £25 per month.

 Tethering